 Ugh, there are days that I simply want to tell my asthma to f*off.
 I feel exhausted from fighting a recent uphill battle and what is likely an asthma treatment failure.
-A regiment that had previously worked does not seem to be working anymore.
+A regimen that had previously worked does not seem to be working anymore.
 While this isn’t the first time the treatment has been questioned, it was confirmation that I was going to need a new plan.

 Honestly, I didn’t feel that bad.
 I had a cough that returned, but it was high allergy season and the weather was doing crazy things--one day hot, one day a frost warning.
 These all present as possible triggers for a cough.